 Louisville Chapter 13 Bankruptcy Attorney

-Filing Bankruptcy Chapter 13
+Filing Bankruptcy Chapter 13 in Kentucky or Indiana

 Since the Bankruptcy Code amendments came into effect in 2005, many people who might otherwise have filed for Chapter 7 protection have instead filed for relief under Chapter 13.
 To qualify for Chapter 7 relief today, your gross household income must be no greater than the median in your home state.
 Anyone over the median will need to file for relief under Chapter 13.
 Contact an experienced Chapter 13 Bankruptcy Attorney at O’Bryan Law Offices to learn more about how we can help!
 We also offer a Chapter 13 calculator to help you jumpstart the bankruptcy process.

 What is Chapter 13 Bankruptcy?